AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added on how to use aggregates in a **[!UICONTROL Query]** activity.
 [Read more](../../automating/using/query.md#adding-an-aggregate)

 Limitation has been added with MCPNS when configuring a mobile application.
 [Read more](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html)

+A new configuration guidelines section has been added to the Administrating guide.
+The section on compatible browsers and operating systems has been moved from the Getting started guide to this section.
+The technote on Campaign Standard network endpoints has also been added to this section.
+[Read more](../../administration/using/about-configuration-guidelines.md)

 ## Documentation updates - March 2020 {#doc-updates-march-2020}